-Our 5 day comprehensive hands-on Bovine Embryo Transfer Course begins on a Tuesday and ends at 1:00 P.M. on Saturday.
+Our 5 day comprehensive hands-on Bovine Embryo Transfer Course begins on a Tuesday and ends at 1:30 P.M. on Saturday.
 It teaches the most economical methods to perform embryo transfer in cattle, thereby maximizing profitability.
 It is designed for dairymen and ranchers wanting to learn how to perform embryo transfer on their herds; as well as veterinarians wanting to learn embryo transfer to incorporate into their practice.
-Veterinarians can also apply to their state veterinary associations for up to 50 hours of Continuing Education Credit for attending this course. (based on 12 hours of lecture and 38 hours laboratory techniques).
+Veterinarians can also apply to their state veterinary associations for up to 50 hours of Continuing Education Credit for attending this course.

 In our Bovine Embryo Transfer Course you will learn how to select and prepare donors & recipients; and how to collect, recognize, manipulate, classify, freeze, thaw & transfer embryos.

 Our Embryo Transfer Course Teaches You How to Improve:

 - Estrous Synchronization